edace91/To-Do_Updated/README.md

 ## Synopsis

 A simple react application that keeps a to do list and added a counter to keep track of things completed.
-Keeps track of the number of tasks left to do and implements a strikethrough when completed.
+Keeps track of the number of tasks left to do and implements a strike through when completed.

 ## Project Structure